FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Member since=Tells how long the player has been a member of lichess.
 Appears on profile pages.
 For example, http://lichess.org/@/thibault has been a member since 2010-11-22.

-Last sign in=The last time a player signed into this account.
+Active %s=The last time a player was seen on the site; %s is a duration.
 Appears on profile pages.
-Example: http://lichess.org/@/thibault — "Last sign in about 4 hours ago" (as of the time of writing).
+Example: http://lichess.org/@/thibault — "Active 4 minutes ago" (as of the time of writing).

 Challenge to a game=Clicking this lets you ask the player to play a game with you, and takes you to the game set-up view.
 Appears on profile pages and popups over player names as a mouseover text for the crossed swords symbol.
 Please translate "Challenge" as a verb if possible.
 Example. http://lichess.org/@/thibault.